zassmin/TicTacToeDocumentation/TicTacToeDeck.md

 Failures:

-  1) Board display_line should display element in the designated row Failure/Error: to_test = @show_board.display_element(0,2).display_row(0)
+  1) Board display_line should display player marks or a space (if nil) in the designated row Failure/Error: to_test = @show_board.display_element(0,2).display_row(0)
      NoMethodError:
        undefined method `display_line' for "x":String